j-94/REACT/README.md

 ## Follow my developer journey:

 I'll be using products like

--() nextjs
+1.  reactjs
-reactjs nodesjs typescript here
+2.  nodesjs
+3.  nextjs
+4.  typescript h